javigs82/ansible-role-terraform/README.md

 Terraform AWS Bastion
 =========

-playing with terraform and aws workstation
+role for playing with terraform and aws as workstation

 Requirements
 ------------